nicklaswerge/nicklaswerge.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at the Laboratory for Probability, Statistics and Modeling ([LPSM](https://www.lpsm.paris "LPSM")), Sorbonne University, under the supervision of [Antoine Godichon-Baggioni](http://godichon.perso.math.cnrs.fr) and [Olivier Wintenberger](http://wintenberger.fr).
+During the first year of my Ph.D.
+I worked part-time at Advestis as an AI Research Scientist.
+I received my master's degree in mathematics-economics at the University of Copenhagen in 2016, with Olivier Wintenberger as my supervisor.
+After my master's, I was at Nordea Asset Management for three years as a quantitative analyst.

 ## Research interest
-I am interested in statistical machine learning, and especially online learning and stochastic optimization.
+I am interested in statistical machine learning, and especially online learning and stochastic algorithms.